FerreiraPablo/BlackberrySystemPacker/README.md

 - `AUTOPATCH`: Patches and image and removes unnecesary obsolete stuff.
 - `EDIT`: Edit an image and add or remove files.

-Run with `--help` for detailed command options.
+Run with `HELP` for detailed command options.

 ## Examples